artempub/loanhood-test/README.md

-# Loanhood test project - FRONTEND
+# Loanhood test project  FRONTEND

 This branch is a React front-end test project that demonstrates fetching product data from an API and implementing a load-more feature.

-## To clone Back-End
+## To clone Backend
 To clone Back-End, you need to switch the branch to the back-end with this command

     git checkout loanhood-be